Quick and Easy Granola

-Granola is another one of my many staple foods I premake to keep on hand.
+Granola is one of my many staple foods I like to make and keep on hand.
 It stores well for a month in a well-sealed container in the pantry and longer in the frig or freezer.
-Mixed in plain yogurt, topped on baked apples, grilled peaches, layered in a parfait, sprinkled on pancakes and waffles or snacked on straight up!
+Served as a cereal with non-dairy milk, topped on baked apples, grilled peaches, layered in a parfait, sprinkled on pancakes and waffles or snacked on straight up!

 4 cups rolled oats